Brittdrog/Drogemoller_lab_website/content/authors/fladha/_index.md

 #- Visitors
 #- Alumni
 ---
 Feryal Ladha is an undergraduate student at the University of Manitoba pursuing a BSc in Genetics.
-Her project will focus on the development of polygenic risk scores to predict cisplatin-induced tinnitus.
+Her project focuses on the development of polygenic risk scores to predict cisplatin-induced tinnitus.